 The Takeaway

-In conclusion, do your homework about what the shampoo is made of; ingredients do matter.
-While some shampoos seem good for temporary use, they may cause skin and coat issues down the road.
-There are a variety of shampoos available that are safe to use on cats, but it is always best to err on the side of caution.
-Always read the labels carefully and only use shampoos specifically designated for use on cats.
+Do your homework about the product you believe to be the best cat shampoo.
+Ingredients do matter, especially when it comes to cat shampoos.
+While some seem good for temporary use, they may cause skin and coat issues later.
+There are a variety of shampoos that are safe to use on cats, but you should know what to look for.

-If you have any questions or concerns, contact us through the comment section or subscribe to our newsletter where we offer tips on how to keep your cat healthy.
+If you have any questions or concerns, contact us via chat or email at info@pawpurity.com.
+Make sure to subscribe to our newsletter where we offer tips on how to keep your cat healthy.